Webhooks

 Once a webhook is configured, you can monitor the notifications sent from Gatekeeper to your target URL.

-For more information, see the Gatekeeper API article or contact your Customer Success Manager.
+For more information, see the Gatekeeper API article.